terrycojones/daudin/README.md

 3
 ```

-If you need to write an _ad hoc_ function in the middle of the pipeline
+If you need to write a helper function in the middle of the pipeline before
-before continuing processing, you can do that:
+continuing processing, you can do it:

 ```python
 >>> def triple(x):